 Try drinking a cup of rooibos tea right before bedtime, says Dr. Oz.

 It’s naturally caffeine-free.
-This South African herb is loaded with antioxidants.
+And this South African herb is loaded with antioxidants.

 Oz says there’s some evidence it reduces tension, irritability and headaches.
 All the key things linked to the insomnia 40% of us have.